TapwaveZodiac/novelaiUKB/docs/Glossary.md

 text data, insertion settings, and keys that will activate it if present.

+## Erato (Model)

+*AI, Model*

+NovelAI's first second-generation model, trained on their second supercluster.
+A deeply finetuned LLaMA V3 70B model with a 8K context window, which relies on various technical and technological advancements for its training techniques and supporting features to extract the most performance as possible.

 ## Ephemeral Context

 *Text Injection, Feature*

 A form of Text Injection that is only active for a number of actions, after which it disappears.
-Has a very specific syntax that no other feature uses.
+Has a complex syntax to describe when, and for how long it should be active.

 ## Euterpe (Model)

 *AI*

 A finetune of the Fairseq GPT-13B model.
 It is superior in creative performance to Sigurd, but more expensive to train and run.
-It is used by NovelAI during the Beta stage.
+It was released by NovelAI in 2023, shortly before Krake.

 ## Finetune